tokkonopapa/WordPress-IP-Geo-Block/README.md

 ==============

-A WordPress plugin that will block any spams, login attempts and malicious access posted from outside your nation.
+A WordPress plugin that will block any spams, login attempts and malicious access to the admin area posted from outside your nation.

-This plugin will examine a country code based on the IP address.If a comment, pingback or trackback comes from specific country, it will be blocked before Akismet validate it.
+This plugin will examine a country code based on the IP address.
+If a comment, pingback or trackback comes from specific country, it will be blocked before Akismet validate it.

-With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attacks to the login form, admin area and XML-RPC.
+With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attacks to the login form, XML-RPC and admin area.

 ### Features:

-1. Access to the basic and important entrances such as `wp-comments-post.php`, `xmlrpc.php`, `wp-login.php`, `wp-admin/admin.php`, `wp-admin/admin-ajax.php`
+1. Access to the basic and important entrances such as `wp-comments-post.php`, `xmlrpc.php`, `wp-login.php`, `wp-admin/admin.php`, `wp-admin/admin-ajax.php`,
-will be validated by means of a country code based on IP address.
+ `wp-admin/admin-post.php` will be validated by means of a country code based on IP address.

 2. Free IP Geolocation database and REST APIs are installed into this plugin to get a country code from an IP address.
 There are two types of API which